Mobile, internet & identity safety

 Scammers can also operate through dating websites.
 You can read an article with more details about online dating scams here, along with a list of things to watch out for.

 The Internet Watch Foundation is the UK hotline for reporting criminal online content.
 Reports are confidential and anonymous.
-You can make a report via their website or by calling 01223 237 700.
+You can make a report via their website.

 Identity theft and identity fraud